The 25 Best Things to Do in Sayulita Mexico + Travel Guide

 You can take a stroll along the cobblestone streets of the quiet town and it will be like traveling back in time.

-Bucerias has everything you need and it makes a perfect day trip from Sayulita.
+Bucerias has everything you need, making a perfect day trip from Sayulita.

 25. Spend a day in the nearby San Pancho (San Francisco)

-San Pancho has become the new hype when Sayulita started to become too popular and crowded.
+San Pancho became the new hype when Sayulita started to become too popular and crowded.

 Those who loved a more laidback vacation with fewer restaurant choices and a more tranquil scene would go to San Pancho.